 Imitating Christ's humility

-So then, the practical outworking of this "attitude" (mind, way of thinking, contemplation) is something like this.
+So then, the practical outworking of this attitude, this mind, this way of thinking, this contemplation, is something like this.
 A believer, regenerate, possessing the Spirit of Christ and infused with Christ's character of love, affirms "the good" (here humility) and cooperates with Christ's renewing power as it activates right behavior.

 The separate elements of this "attitude" are: